 By Sean C. Hamilton

-If you need more information on how to find and speak with a mortgage loan expert, I’d love to speak with you and point you in the right direction.
-Give me call today and allow me to get you started down the right path to home ownership.
+The bottom line is the agent has a responsibility to protect the best interest of their client.
+If you would like more in depth information on what to expect from the fiduciary relationship between agent and client, I’d love to speak with you.
+Give me a call today and allow me to get you started down the path to home ownership.

 Sean C. Hamilton is a REALTOR with Keller Williams Realty Atlanta Partners.
 He services Metropolitan Atlanta and the state of Georgia; and can assist with your real estate questions or needs no matter where you are in the world.
 Call or text Sean at 202-651-0309 or email him at email@example.com